 To make them easily accessible on the web they have been compressed, they should be viewable on screens, but may not print as well as our original scans.
 They vary in size from 1 MB to 10 MB so the downloads are probably not appropriate to slower internet connections.
 On most browsers you can right click on the link to save the file to your computer directly (Save Link As...) without viewing it on the screen.
 The file names are generally a short version of the title, an underscore, BUSHIPS number if legible, an underscore, Pampanito source locator.

 Although the bulk of the drawings we plan to put online are up on this site, this is still a work in progress.
-There are more drawings that we think will be valuable to the museums, modellers, and researchers.
+There are more drawings that we think will be valuable to the museums, modelers, and researchers.
 We will re-organize this page after we figure out the full scope of the drawings that will be online.
-This may include renaming some of the files so it will be safest to link to this page (http://maritime.org/tech/drawings/index.htm).
+This may include renaming some of the files so it will be safest to link to this page (https://maritime.org/tech/drawings/index.htm).
 Please let us know what other drawings you would like us to search for.
-The informal index of the microfilm is available online.
+The informal index of the all the 5400 microfilm is available online.
+We do not have a machine readable index of the 32429 microfilm.